Argyle, Manitoba: Films and television shows

 The unique small town setting that Argyle has to offer has been captured in film.
 The Good Life (2007)starring Bill Paxton and Chris Klein was partially shot here.
 The Argyle General Store was the bus stop set.

 Pioneer Quest: A Year in the Real West (2000) was entirely filmed in the Argyle region.
 Two couples, the Logies and Treadways were the stars of this reality television series that aired on History Television.
 Most of the structures that were erected in the show are still standing today.
 The property is located north east of the village.
 Until recently, tours were being given of the land and the log cabins.

 The Parts You Lose (2019) was partially filmed in the Brant-Argyle School during three days in January 2018.

 Festivals & Celebrations

-The people of the Argyle area enjoy celebrating our historic and cultural events.
-Each year, Canada Day (July 1) has seen baseball tournaments, beer gardens and fireworks at night.

 In 1970 the Brant-Argyle School held a school reunion, with meals, parades and historic displays.

 1978 saw the 100th Anniversary festivities of the Brant-Argyle United Church.
 A Sunday church service capped off the weekend of activities centered around the church's centennial.

 In the year 2000, the Brant-Argyle Homecoming was celebrated with three days of events including a parade, social/dance, breakfast and historic displays.

 In 2012 the village of Argyle held the village's 100th Anniversary with a one-day event with activities, speeches, entertainment and historic displays.

-In 2014, the Brant-Argyle School celebrated its 100th Anniversary with speeches, entertainment and historic displays at the school in October.
+In 2014, the Brant-Argyle School celebrated its 100th anniversary with speeches, entertainment and historic displays at the school in October.